 If you're looking for a job and scouring the job boards for opportunities in your area, you're likely to come across quite a few contact centre roles.
-Whilst several years ago a lot of these businesses would have been housed overseas, the last 5 years has seen a real trend of returning these roles to the UK.
-If you've never thought about working in a contact centre before, here are 5 reasons to give it some thought.
+Whilst several years ago a lot of these businesses would have been housed overseas, the last five years has seen a real trend of returning these roles to the UK.
+If you've never thought about working in a contact centre before, here are five reasons to give it some thought.

-1) It's fun.
+1) It's fun

-Whilst you might not walk straight into BBC Three's 'The Call Centre' (complete with tea trolley,) working in contact centres tends to be quite a lively and exciting experience.
+Working in contact centres tends to be quite a lively and exciting experience.
 Naturally attracting a younger cohort of workers, you're likely to find an enthusiastic and friendly group in your team, and we all know what a big difference working with fun colleagues can make!
 If you're generally an upbeat and positive thinker, you'll find yourself right at home in this working environment.

 2) The possibilities are endless